notalfredo/OpenKittenCAD/README.md

 ## Contributing
 If you are wanting to contribute a good start is [Roadmap](https://github.com/notalfredo/OpenKittenCAD/issues/1).
+If you find a issue please open a github issue.
-If you find an issue please open a issue then link it with a pull request.
-Any help is appriciated :)
+If you wish to make a PR please open a github issue and link it with it.
+Unless its a change like grammar fix.
+There is still a lot of work to be done.
+I work full time so progress on the project may be "slow".

 ## Building